LarsingDash/BlockyEngine/README.md

 Or if that's too difficult simply copy and paste the DLL/SO into the cmake-build directory.

 ### SDL2_gfx

+### SDL2_gfx Offshoot

+For this project there is also a stripped down version of SDL_gfx [here](https://github.com/Dogukan-lab/sdl_gfx_offshoot/releases/tag/v1.0.0), there, will be no need to set up the cmake (seen below).
+---

 The Rendering Module, currently embedded in Blocky Engine, not only uses SDL2 for rendering, but also the SDL2_gfx extension library for certain specific functionality.
 This is a source-code library, of which all files can be